Kilonova Emission From Black Hole-Neutron Star Mergers. II. Luminosity Function and Implications for Target-of-opportunity Observations of Gravitational-wave Triggers and Blind Searches: Conclusions and Discussion

 {\em GW-triggered target-of-opportunity observations} --- In view that the EM detectability is highly dependent on the BH--NS system parameter distributions, one can hardly give explicit predictions of the detection rates for GW-triggered target-of-opportunity observations.
-Here, we simulate the detectability of kilonovae, orphan afterglows, and total emissions with the consideration of different parameter distributions and provide some implications for the past and future EM follow-up observations.
-We discuss why no kilonova from BH--NS merger candidates has been detected during LVC O3.
-One possibility is that there is actually no EM signal produced from BH--NS mergers or the EM signals are too dim for us to detect, because the bulk of BH--NS systems possibly have low-spin primary BHs and massive NSs with a not very stiff EoS.
-Alternatively, it may be that the previous follow-up observation searches have been too shallow to detect BH--NS merger kilonovae.
-In order to cover the median BH--NS merger detectable distance for the 2nd generation GW detector networks, our simulated results show that a limiting magnitude $m_{\rm limit}\sim23-24\,{\rm mag}$ is required.
-At the late period of the HLVK era, LSST \citep{lsst2009} with its 8-meter-class telescope will join the operation and would detect almost all BH--NS merger kilonovae with GW triggers.For those survey projects whose limiting magnitudes are $m_{\rm limit} \lesssim 23- 24\,{\rm mag}$, we suggest that they could search for afterglow signals after GW triggers.
+Here, we simulate the detectability of kilonovae, orphan afterglows, and total emissions with the consideration of different parameter distributions and provide some implications for the past and future EM follow-up observations. {We have discussed why no kilonova from BH--NS merger candidates has been detected during LVC O3.} One possibility is that there is actually no EM signal produced from BH--NS mergers or the EM signals are too dim for us to detect, because the bulk of BH--NS systems possibly have low-spin primary BHs and massive NSs with a not very stiff EoS. {In this case, most BH--NS events could be plunging events and no bright EM counterparts are expected in these mergers.
+This has also been predicted by other recent works \citep[e.g.][]{zappa2019,Drozda2020}.} Alternatively, it may be that the previous follow-up observation searches have been too shallow to detect BH--NS merger kilonovae.
+In order to cover the median BH--NS merger detectable distance for the 2nd generation GW detector networks, {our simulated results have shown} that a limiting magnitude $m_{\rm limit}\sim23-24\,{\rm mag}$ is required.
+At the late period of the HLVK era, LSST \citep{lsst2009} with its 8-meter-class telescope will join the operation and would detect almost all BH--NS merger kilonovae with GW triggers.
+For those survey projects whose limiting magnitudes are $m_{\rm limit} \lesssim 23- 24\,{\rm mag}$, we suggest that they could search for afterglow signals after GW triggers.
 For the 2.5th and 3rd generation detector networks, the kilonovae are even fainter for GW-triggered BH--NS mergers.
 Nonetheless, follow-up observations may detect the associated sGRBs or afterglows and look for possible kilonova signatures in the lightcurves.